-MSFS Director’s Fund: This fund allows the MSFS Director to invest in for the program’s greatest needs and new initiatives.
+MSFS Director’s Fund for Strategic Initiatives: This fund allows the MSFS Director to invest in for the program’s greatest needs and new initiatives.
 Gifts to this fund may support faculty excellence and engagement, MSFS’s Diversity, Equity and Inclusion work, student internship funding, new curricular efforts such as the 2020 Global Challenges Initiative, engagement with key experts and international affairs practitioners in Washington and around the world, and more.

 In addition, we continue to support two named giving opportunities:

 Maria Pinto Carland Scholarship: A merit-based tuition scholarship in support of current MSFS students, the Maria Pinto Carland Scholarship honors Maria’s career in guiding and educating MSFS students and alumni.